snowplow-incubator/snowplow-micro-examples/README.md

 3. If you just want to run only a particular app test file (and not all of them), you will also need its corresponding micro test file.
 Since this is a usual case, for example, when a particular spec file fails, we added another npm script `cy-micro:pair-run`, which will match a naming pattern and run the corresponding micro spec file after the matching app spec.
 The script can be seen in [package.json](https://github.com/snowplow-incubator/snowplow-micro-examples/blob/develop/package.json).

 Example usage:
-1. To run all spec files in your `cypress/integration` folder (in alphabetical order)
+1. To run all spec files in your `cypress/integration` directory (in alphabetical order)
 ```
 $ npm run cypress:run
 ```